Facepunch/chippy-docs/docs/tutorials/unit_parts.md

 ## Lasers

-Lasers are lines that stop when they hit a pixel, and damage the player if they pass through.
+Lasers are raycasted lines that stop when they hit a pixel, and damage the player if they pass through while the laser is active.

 <img src="https://files.facepunch.com/ryleigh/1b2211b1/Unity_2019-08-22_22-27-48.jpg" />

-You can usually achieve a similar obstacle with a bullet, but if you want pixel collision or you plan to rotate the obstacle extremely fast, a laser can be more appropriate.
+You can usually achieve a similar obstacle with a **bullet**, but if you want pixel collision or you plan to rotate the obstacle extremely fast, a laser can be more appropriate (no matter how fast the laser or the player is moving, passing over an active laser *will* damage the player)

 ```json hl_lines="7"
 "parts":{